-Walk around any Budapest neighborhood and chances are you'll soon stumble into a pastry shop (cukrászda in Hungarian).
-Hungary still has a noticeably vibrant pastry culture that harkens back to the Austro Hungarian Empire, where people socialized over luscious cakes and sweets, and, frankly, who could blame them for it?
+Walk around any Budapest neighborhood and before long you'll stumble into a pastry shop (cukrászda in Hungarian).
+Hungary still has a noticeably vibrant pastry culture that harkens back to the Austro Hungarian Empire where people socialized over luscious cakes.
+And, frankly, who could blame them for it?

-At the places below, you’ll find typical Hungarian cakes like Dobos and Esterházy torte and krémes; also featured are a couple of new-wave vendors that traffic in updated takes on the classics.
-Note that the well-known downtown pastry shops, think Café Gerbeaud and Ruszwurm, are mobbed by tourists throughout day, so I also included neighborhood favorites that better convey a sense of place and aren't so thronged.
-Below, the best Hungarian pastry shops in Budapest.
+At most of the places below you’ll find traditional Hungarian cakes like Dobos and Esterházy torte and krémes, but also featured are a couple of new-wave vendors that traffic in updated takes on the classics.
+Note that the well-known downtown pastry shops, especially Café Gerbeaud and Ruszwurm, are mobbed by tourists throughout day, so I also included neighborhood favorites that better convey a sense of place and aren't so thronged.